 Fanon: Chatoyance openly states that her version of Equestria, the Princesses, and the ponies is "more in line with Lauren Faust's original vision" than that of the show, and can get quite upset when the show deviates from her fanon.

-Comments about one of her few non-TCB stories, Around the Bend, show that this attitude extends to episodes and setting information written by Faust herself.
+If the comments about one of her few non-TCB stories, Around the Bend, are anything to go by, this attitude also extends to episodes and setting information written by Faust herself.

-Fanon Discontinuity: Chatoyance rejects nearly the entirety of the show's second season.
+Fanon Discontinuity: Chatoyance rejects nearly the entirety of the show's second season (as well as the third and fourth seasons).
 She also rejects portions of the first season.
 In fact, she rejects everything about the show that she dislikes, which has resulted in her re-writing more or less the entirety of the setting, characters and events.

 Many readers who dislike her take on the Conversion Bureau consider her own fanfics to be this to the concept of the Conversion Bureau as a whole.

-Somewhat bizarrely, part of season 2 seems to line up with her idea of the ponies having excessive lifespan as Granny Smith is stated to be more or less the reason Ponyville exists, and according to Twilight in the first season, Ponyville has been around for hundreds of years.
+Somewhat bizarrely, part of season 2 seems to line up with her idea of the ponies having very long lifespans, as Granny Smith is stated to be more or less the reason Ponyville exists, and according to Twilight in the first season, Ponyville has been around for hundreds of years.
 Whether this was indicative of Chatoyance being right or if it's a retcon is immaterial.
 She pretty much took this idea before it was even established and ran like hell with it.

 Her works have also mentioned Nightmare Night and Discord despite her opinions of season 2.

 Fan Wank: Her stories contain an absurd amount of it.